In this blog post we will be going over why targeting a niche category with your market campaign is critical.

 What do customers expect from you?

 They expect you to provide a quality up-to-date product, polite and friendly customer service and on time delivery.
-In addition to this, find out what your clients expectations are, they may be very different to what you initially thought.
+In addition to this, find out what your clients expectations are, they may be very different to what you initially thought and their requirements could be met by your product or service which can prompt them to buy it.

 Your ideal client is one that has certainly found an adequate answer to their dilemmas by purchasing your product or service.
 Your ideal customer doesn’t only just buy your product or service, they recommend you to others and this is an excellent form of marketing in itself.